turquoiseowl/i18n/README.md

 #### Build Notes

-The i18n project at present targets Visual Studio 2013 / .NET Framework 4 and requires the Visual Studio 2013 SDK libraries installed to build.
+The i18n project at present targets .NET Framework 4 and later.
+To build i18n from source, Visual Studio 2019 or later is recommended.

 ### Known Issues